osrg/namazu/example/yarn/4301-reproduce/README.md

     $ sudo killall -SIGUSR1 mypolicy

-After sending `SIGUSR1`, Earthquake injects very long sleep (10 minutes) to each of filesystem operations in `/eqfs/nm-local-dir`.
+After sending `SIGUSR1`, Namazu injects very long sleep (10 minutes) to each of filesystem operations in `/eqfs/nm-local-dir`.

 Unfortunately, YARN cannot detect such a disk failure.
 The value of `NodeHealthyStatus` keeps `true`, though `LastNodeHealthTime` gets stuck.